Howard-nolan/Codeplus-Data-Visualization/README.md

 [INSERT RANDOMLY SELECTED DATA]

 #### InfoUSA Dataset
 This dataset was purchased by Duke University, and contains household-level census data separated by household, totalling 200 million observations across around 38 thousand different files.
 For each household it has data on, this dataset contains information on the number of children, age code, estimated income, latitude and longitude coordinates, and more.
-The work we have done focuses primarily on the number of children per household and the head of household’s age code, as well as each households latitude and longitude coordinates.
+The work we have done focuses primarily on the number of children per household and the head of household’s age code, as well as each household’s latitude and longitude coordinates.
 This dataset is private, but we’ve provided a synthetic version of the data below:

 [INSERT SYNTHETIC DATA]